This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Snake Climbing Techniques

-You might think climbing trees without legs is impossible, but snakes have mastered it with incredible techniques.
+You might think climbing without legs sounds impossible, but snakes make it look effortless.

 Concertina Movement and Climbing